Raise your hand if you’ve seen the Mentos In Cola trick?

 Here’s a link to our look at the entire landscape of STEM box options available if you think the STEM Lab Deluxe isn’t right for your child.

-What Is In the Spangler STEMDeluxe?
+What Is In the Spangler STEM Deluxe Box?

 There are a lot of materials included in the box, but hey – the box is only so big.
 With this many experiments, there should be an expectation that you’ll need to provide some of the materials yourself.
 When you first look at the list, it seems long – but you’ll likely have the vast majority of the items lying around the house.
-For our Kitchen Concoction list, I only needed to go out and buy 2 items on the list (OJ and the option cabbage leaves).
+For our Kitchen Concoction list, I only needed to go out and buy 2 items on the list (OJ and the optional cabbage leaves).

 Considering how lean we run on baking supplies in our house, that’s not bad.
 The Spangler Science Club made prep time as small as possible, so we could get to the real fun (and further challenges) quickly.

 Let me say I’m glad the Spangler Science team sent the Lab Deluxe kit.
 The Deluxe carves out a spot for parents to participate in the process.
 As my children are growing up, I don’t feel like I get to spend enough time with them – especially doing meaningful activities.

 Going through the experiments was not only meaningful, but fun for both of us.
-I think my son enjoyed showing off what he had learned, and I enjoyed watching him. he probably would have had fun doing the work without me, but I’m glad I was able to be there.
+I think my son enjoyed showing off what he had learned, and I enjoyed watching him.
+He probably would have had fun doing the work without me, but I’m glad I was able to be there.

 As a 14 year old boy, there are a lot of competing toys and gadgets to take up room on a gift list.
 While I knew he had fun, I wasn’t sure if it would make the cut when competing against other interests he has.
 He said he definitely would enjoy getting it as a gift, but it’s not the top of his list.
-He joked it’s the perfect “uncle gift” – while a kid might not ask for it, they’ll like it if they got it.
+He joked it’s the perfect “uncle gift” – while a kid might not ask for it, they’ll like it if they got it every month.